ninja-con-gafas/watchdog/README.md

 - **Host Hardware**: Raspberry Pi 3B+
 - **Container Runtime**: Docker with Docker Compose
-- **Network Access**: VPN-only (WireGuard) or intranet
+- **Network Access**: Local LAN (intranet) only

-This setup is designed for **headless operation** and remote administration over a secure tunnel, enabling clean, modular service deployment using containers.
+This setup is designed for **headless operation** and remote administration within a secured local network, enabling clean, modular service deployment using containers.

 ---